ingpoc/Claude/README.md

 ## Known Issues

-*   **Port Conflict (`EADDRINUSE`) on Restart:** Sometimes, when the host application (like Claude Desktop) is closed, it may not correctly terminate the standalone server process launched via the configuration.
-This leaves the port (e.g., 3001) occupied.
-When you restart the host application, it tries to start the server again on the same port, resulting in an "address already in use" error.
+*   **Port Conflict (`EADDRINUSE`) on Restart:** Sometimes, when the host application is closed, it may not correctly terminate the standalone server process it launched.
+This leaves the communication port (e.g., 3001) occupied.
+When the host application restarts, it might try to start the server again on the same port, resulting in an "address already in use" error.
-    *   **Workaround:** Manually find and terminate the lingering `node` process associated with `standalone-server.js` using your system's activity monitor or command-line tools (`lsof -ti tcp:<PORT>`, then `kill <PID>`) before restarting the host application.
-This needs to be addressed within the host application's shutdown logic for a permanent fix.
+    *   **Workaround 1:** Manually find and terminate the lingering `node` process associated with `standalone-server.js` using your system's activity monitor or command-line tools (`lsof -ti tcp:<PORT>`, then `kill <PID>`) before restarting the host application.
+Proper termination should ideally be handled by the host application's lifecycle management.
+    *   **Workaround 2:** Change the default port in `standalone-server.ts` (if configurable, check the source) or configure the server to use a different port via arguments if supported.
+Rebuild the server (`npm run build:server` or similar) and update the host application configuration accordingly.

 ## Development